-Professor and Louise McMahon Ahearn Chair, Older Adults & Families and Global Practice
+Louise McMahon Ahearn Endowed Professor, Older Adults & Families and Global Practice

 Program Director, PhD in Social Welfare

 Director, Institute on Aging

-James Lubben, PhD, is the inaugural holder of the Louise McMahon Ahearn Chair in Social Work at Boston College School of Social Work (BCSSW).
+James Lubben, PhD, is the inaugural holder of the Louise McMahon Ahearn Endowed Professor in Social Work at Boston College School of Social Work (BCSSW).
 Dr. Lubben is also Professor Emeritus at UCLA where he taught for 20 years and was Associate Dean and Chair of the Department of Social Welfare.
-He currently holds elected positions on three national boards for social work education: Society for Social Work and Research, Council on Social Work Education, and the Group to Advance Doctoral Education.
+He recently concluded his term of service on three national boards for social work education: Society for Social Work and Research, Council on Social Work Education, and the Group to Advance Doctoral Education.
 Dr. Lubben is also on the Executive Committee for the Grand Challenges in Social Work Initiative sponsored by the American Academy of Social Work and Social Welfare.
-Dr. Lubben has actively promoted the development of social work and social welfare by serving as principal investigator or collaborator on over $32 million of research and training grants.
+Dr. Lubben has actively promoted the development of social work and social welfare by serving as principal investigator or collaborator on over $35 million of research and training grants.

 Additionally, Dr. Lubben has offered consultation to the World Health Organization regarding health and welfare systems development for aging societies.
 He served four terms (12 years) on the congressionally mandated Gerontology and Geriatrics Advisory Committee for the Secretary of the U.S. Department of Veterans Affairs.
 Dr. Lubben was Founding Director of the John A. Hartford Foundation’s Doctoral Fellows Program in Geriatric Social Work which provided dissertation grants to over 100 social work doctoral students throughout the United States.
-More recently, he received a $450,000 grant from the Santander Foundation to establish an International PhD in Social Welfare at Boston College in partnership with five Latin American universities.
+More recently, he received a $900,000 grant from the Santander Foundation to establish an International PhD in Social Welfare at Boston College in partnership with five Latin American universities.
 He is presently co-investigator on a Boston Roybal Center for Active Lifestyles in Aging pilot project, which is funded by the National Institute on Aging ($1.5 million).